08 - 03

 Highly unlikely a future government would maintain that support given continued cutting of public sector expenditures and the fact that farming contributes just one per cent to GDP.

 Also of concern is the potential loss of labour from the EU.
+75% of employees in horticulture come from the EU (BBC Panorama July 10, 2017).
 To offset the risk farmers are testing automated machines for picking fruit.
 (Times of London, March 25, 2017).

 Farming minister tells Lords environment committee: ‘Prize of leaving EU is to design policy to help farmers become more profitable, support the environment and promote things such as animal welfare.’
 (FT May3, 2017).
 We shall see.